hstevemcdonald/eu-exercise/README.md

 - Use MongoDB pooling to seed data for faster performance
 - Show 'inserted X of (total rows)' for better tracking of seed operation
 - Text is evaluated for location data
+- Clean up / close Mongo connection at end of tests
 - Provide distance to location in results
 - List of words/phrases to exclude from matching
 - Ability to narrow results specifically by price, neighborhood, room type, min reviews, etc..